garden-rs/garden/doc/src/examples.md

 uses garden as a command runner, to keep track of development forks, and to gather associated trees without the overhead of using submodules.

-## Custom Interpreters
+## Command Interpreters

-The "Custom Interpreters" example demonstrates how to use a custom interpreter on a per-command basis.
+The "Command Interpreters" example demonstrates how to use a custom interpreter on a per-command basis.

 ## Python